 Parents, children, siblings, in-laws, etc are considered as relatives of politicians.

 Why are PEPs particularly risky?

-Because of their influential position, politically exposed persons are assumed to be at greater risk of corruption and money laundering.
+Because of their influential public position, politically exposed persons are assumed to be at greater risk of corruption and money laundering.
 PEPs are not infrequently found to be involved in the payment of bribes to influence decisions on the awarding of contracts, finance terrorism, evade tax or launder illegally obtained money.

 For example, the Panama Papers published in 2016 revealed details of 140 PEPs who had used letterbox companies to launder money or disguise their ownership of dirty money.

 Be on the alert: Doing Due Diligence on PEPs

 PEPs call for enhanced due diligence, governance risk and compliance checks under Section 6 of the German Money Laundering Act (GWG).
 Among other things, the checks must clarify the origin of assets in order to prevent money laundering.
 In a risk-based approach, PEPs are automatically classed as high risk.
 A robust PEP check uses PEP lists of politically exposed persons.
 The regulatory authority or financial regulators established by the government is responsible for providing guidance, assessing and enforcing compliance with PEP standards to banks.
 Banks may oversee enhanced due diligence measures or legal action task based on the risk assessment.
 This may require intensive due diligence for higher-risk customers, especially those for whom the sources of funds are not clear.